ethereum/ethereum-org-website/src/content/staking/solo/index.md

     <p style={{marginTop: "1rem"}}><ButtonLink to="/security">Ethereum security and scam prevention</ButtonLink></p>
   </ExpandableCard>
   <ExpandableCard title="No withdrawing (for now)" eventCategory="SoloStaking" eventName="clicked no withdrawing">
     Withdrawing staked ETH or rewards from a validator balance is not yet supported.
 Support for withdrawals are planned for the Shanghai upgrade following The Merge.
 You should anticipate your ETH being locked for at least one-to-two years.
-After Shanghai, this will no longer be the case, at which point you will be able to freely withdraw portions or all of your stake if you wish.
+After the Shanghai upgrade you will be able to freely withdraw portions or all of your stake if you wish.
   </ExpandableCard>
   <ExpandableCard title="Maintenance" eventCategory="SoloStaking" eventName="clicked maintenance">
-    Hardware occasionally fails, connections error out, and client software occasionally needs upgrading.
+    Hardware occasionally fails, network connections error out, and client software occasionally needs upgrading.
 Node maintenance is inevitable and will occasionally require your attention.
 You'll want to be sure you stay aware of any anticipated network upgrades, or other critical client upgrades.
   </ExpandableCard>
   <ExpandableCard title="Reliable uptime" eventCategory="SoloStaking" eventName="clicked reliable uptime">
     Your rewards are proportional to the time your validator is online and properly attesting.
 Downtime incurs penalties roughly equal to what you would have earned in that same amount of time.
 Being offline while the network is finalizing does not result in slashing.